Shop

 How Is Mezcal Made?
 And Why It’s Important to a Brewer

-Oaxaca, one of more than a half-dozen Mexican states officially authorized as a denomination of origin, produces most of Mexico’s mezcal using the agave variety espadín.
+Oaxaca, one of more than half a dozen Mexican states officially authorized as a denomination of origin, produces most of Mexico’s mezcal using the agave variety espadín.

 To make mezcal, a mezcalero will roast agave in underground pits for up to a week.
 This gives mezcal its signature smoky flavor.
 The producer then pulverizes the cooked agave from these earthen ovens, ferments it, and distills it to yield mezcal.